microsoft/dotnet-apiport/docs/BreakingChanges/145 CurrentCulture not preserved across WPF dispatcher operations.md

 Practically speaking, this means that CurrentCulture and CurrentUICulture changes may not flow between WPF UI callbacks and other code in a WPF application.

 This is due to a change in [ExecutionContext](https://msdn.microsoft.com/en-us/library/system.threading.executioncontext%28v=vs.110%29.aspx) that causes CurrentCulture and CurrentUICulture to be stored in the execution context beginning with apps targeting the .NET Framework 4.6.
+WPF dispatcher operations store the execution context used to begin the operation and restore the previous context when the operation is completed.
+Because CurrentCulture and CurrentUICulture are now part of that context, changes to them within a dispatcher operation are not persisted outside of the operation.

 - [x] Quirked
 - [ ] Build-time break